Sreenidh26/Sreenidh26/README.md

 ## I'm a Developer, Editor, Soccer Player, and Graphic Designer!!

-- 🔭 I am working on a personal website
+- 🔭 I am working on a runner game
 - 🌱 I’m currently learning HTML and CSS
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects